mpv-player/mpv/DOCS/man/en/input.rst

     If possible, show a bar with this command.
 Seek commands will show the progress bar, property changing commands may show the newly set value. osd-msg
     If possible, show an OSD message with this command.
-The seek command shows the current playback time (like ``show_progress``), property changing commands show the newly set value as text. osd-msg-bar
+Seek command show the current playback time, property changing commands show the newly set value as text. osd-msg-bar
     Combine osd-bar and osd-msg.